VietJyacTruong-Ho/aptradeinvest/README.md

 # Indiana – Asia Pacific Trade & Investment Dashboard

-Built for the Asia Pacific Business Association of Indiana.
-Displays Indiana export data by country and commodity alongside named Asia-Pacific investment events in Indiana.

 ## Data files

 The dashboard reads CSV files from the `/data/` folder at the project root (same level as `index.html`):